A website that is not ranking in search engines like Google is just like a motorcycle that refuses to start.

 The #1 reason most websites don’t rank in Google is because they are not optimized for any keywords or topics whatsoever.
 How can people find your website if your site is not optimized for anything at all?

-You should be targeting few keywords that are relevant to your website if you want to get found on search engines like Google.
+Target a few keywords that are relevant to your website to be found on search engines like Google.
 Otherwise, you’re not going to get any search traffic.
 It’s as simple as that.

 How to fix this issue?

 Here are few powerful ways to optimize your website and contents for better search results.